rdgarfinkel/mediacollection/README.md

 # mediacollection
-Simple data (no images to load) display and management for physical and digital music, video (movies/tv), books, and games collections
+Simple data (as in there's no images to load) display and management for physical and digital music, videos (movies/tv), books, and games collections

 # first things first
 If you will be using this on a public server, put the /cgi-bin/media/media.pl file within a separate directory that is password protected so that only you can add/amend/delete your database entries.
 Also, you'll need to adjust line 11 on both index.cgi and media.pl, should you decide to move the directory.<br>